Urssaurabh/Urssaurabh/README.md

 ### 🚀 About Me

-- 🎓 4th year BTech student, CSE/IT branch
+- 🎓 Final-year BTech student (CSE/IT), graduating with hands-on project experience in **AI-integrated software development**
-- 💻 Currently focused on **Software Development**, with a strong interest in weaving **AI** into real-world projects
+- 💻 Focused on **Java, Spring Boot & backend development**, with a growing specialization in applying **AI/ML to real-world products**
-- 🧠 Learning **Data Structures & Algorithms** and **Spring Boot**
+- 🔭 Built **VisionAssist AI** — an accessibility tool that helps visually impaired students by reading text and describing diagrams aloud, shipped end-to-end (backend, API integration, deployment)
-- 🔭 Currently building **VisionAssist AI** — an AI-powered accessibility tool that reads text and describes diagrams aloud for visually impaired students
+- 📈 Strong analytical foundation — comfortable working with data, patterns, and problem-solving at scale
-- 🌱 Exploring how AI/ML and data can solve everyday accessibility problems
+- 🧠 Actively sharpening **DSA** fundamentals for technical interviews
-- 🎯 Preparing for placements at service-based companies
+- 🎯 Actively seeking **Software Development / SDE** internship & full-time opportunities
-- ⚡ Fun fact: I enjoy digging into how systems work under the hood — from data patterns to how hackers break (and defend) them
+- 🤝 Open to collaborating on AI-driven and accessibility-focused projects

 ---